-- Place 2 Tbsp. oil in a wok or large frying pan over medium to high heat.
+- Place 2 Tbsp. of oil in a wok or large frying pan over medium to high heat.
 Add garlic, ginger, onion and chilli.
 Stir-fry until fragrant (about 1 minute).
-Tip: If the mixture becomes dry try adding some water instead of oil to keep down the fat content.
+Tip: If the mixture becomes dry, try adding some water instead of oil to keep down the fat content.

 - Now add the cabbage, mushrooms, carrot and tofu.
 Mix with excitement.
 As you stir-fry, add the sauce.
 Stir-fry for a further 1-2 minutes, until vegetables have softened and you want to start eating your creation.